Choose a topic !

 What age groups can use these puzzles?

-They are flexible enough for multiple grade levels.
-Younger learners can focus on identifying the words, while older students can extend the activity by writing sentences or discussing how the words affect meaning.
+They work across a wide range of grade levels.
+Younger learners can focus on recognizing and reading the words, while older students can extend the activity by writing sentences, describing scenes, or explaining how the words affect meaning.
+The flexibility makes them useful for mixed-age groups as well.

 Can these puzzles be paired with other grammar activities?